We receive advertising fees from the brands we review that affect ranking.

 • The import is a grind.
 I’ve said it before, but it bears repeating: budget real time for this.
 It’s the first thing that makes new users want to quit.

 • “Free” is a bad trial.
-HubSpot Free is missing too much-branding removal, automation, AI credits-to give you a real taste of the platform.
+HubSpot Free lacks enough branding removal, automation, and AI credits to give you a real taste of the platform.
 Don’t judge Starter by the Free version.

 • The 1,000-contact limit sneaks up on you.
 You have to be aggressive about flagging people as “non-marketing” contacts.
 If you aren’t actively emailing them, don’t let them count toward your bill.